facundoq/edunn/README.md

 sn.plot.plot_history(history)
 ````

-We strip the key parts of `simplenn` that deal with layers, initializers, error functions, backpropagation and optimizers in the process.

-Through our guides, we help **you reimplement  the key parts of `simplenn`** with various automated tests along the way for you to check your solutions.
+We _remove_ the key parts of `simplenn` that deal with layers, initializers, error functions, backpropagation and optimizers.
+Then, through our guides, we help **_you_ reimplement** the key parts of `simplenn`.
+We also provide various automated tests along the way for you to check your solutions.

 Supported languages: